ansdomain/ans-contracts-v3/README.md

 ### TestRegistrar

-Implementation of the `.test` registrar facilitates easy testing of ENS on the Ethereum test networks.
+Implementation of the `.test` registrar facilitates easy testing of ANS on the Arbereum test networks.
 Currently deployed on Ropsten network, it provides functionality to instantly claim a domain for test purposes, which expires 28 days after it was claimed.

-## EthRegistrar
+## ArbRegistrar

-Implements an [ENS](https://ens.domains/) registrar intended for the .arb TLD.
+Implements an [ANS](https://ans.domains/) registrar intended for the .arb TLD.

-These contracts were audited by ConsenSys dilligence; the audit report is available [here](https://github.com/ConsenSys/ens-audit-report-2019-02).
+These contracts were audited by ConsenSys dilligence; the audit report is available [here](https://github.com/ConsenSys/ans-audit-report-2019-02).

 ### BaseRegistrar

-BaseRegistrar is the contract that owns the TLD in the ENS registry.
+BaseRegistrar is the contract that owns the TLD in the ANS registry.
 This contract implements a minimal set of functionality:

  - The owner of the registrar may add and remove controllers.
  - Controllers may register new domains and extend the expiry of (renew) existing domains.
 They can not change the ownership or reduce the expiration time of existing domains.
  - Name owners may transfer ownership to another address.
- - Name owners may reclaim ownership in the ENS registry if they have lost it.
+ - Name owners may reclaim ownership in the ANS registry if they have lost it.
  - Owners of names in the interim registrar may transfer them to the new registrar, during the 1 year transition period.
 When they do so, their deposit is returned to them in its entirety.

 This separation of concerns provides name owners strong guarantees over continued ownership of their existing names, while still permitting innovation and change in the way names are registered and renewed via the controller mechanism.

-### EthRegistrarController
+### ArbRegistrarController

-EthRegistrarController is the first implementation of a registration controller for the new registrar.
+ArbRegistrarController is the first implementation of a registration controller for the new registrar.
 This contract implements the following functionality:

  - The owner of the registrar may set a price oracle contract, which determines the cost of registrations and renewals based on the name and the desired registration or renewal duration.
  - The owner of the registrar may withdraw any collected funds to their account.